bipinKrishnan/ml-recipe-book/_build/html/_sources/_ner_chapter.md

 If you did not get the last point, here is an example to make it clear:

-If we pass the sentence "I am going to Paris" as input, the model will modify the sentence and give the output as "I am going to Mumbai".
-As you can see, the model identified the word "Paris" and coverted it to "Mumbai" which is more familiar to Indians.
+If we pass the sentence 'I am going to Paris' as input, the model will modify the sentence and give the output as 'I am going to Mumbai'.
+As you can see, the model identified the word 'Paris' and coverted it to 'Mumbai' which is more familiar to Indians.
 The idea for this demo is inspired from this [blog post](https://towardsdatascience.com/practical-ai-using-nlp-word-vectors-in-a-novel-way-to-solve-the-problem-of-localization-9de3e4fbf56f).

 Below you can see the final demo that we will be building in this chapter: